zknoebel/ICS211HomeWork1/src/README.txt

 OVERALL ANALYSIS
 	The bubble and insertion sorts both have the same potential for shortest run time during a best case scenario, however the selection sort will typically run faster, because on average it will not have to perform as many swaps as the other two.

+	After running the sorts on an array of length 5000, 1000 times each with a new random array each time, the average run times came out to be...

+	Bubble sort:    1.331 seconds

+	Insertion sort: 0.549 seconds

+	Selection sort: 0.259 seconds